About Me

 I am an attorney and scholar focused on legal issues involving the media, including the internet and social media.
-I am currently an Associate Professor in the School of Journalism and Mass Communications at the University of South Carolina, where I teach media law and ethics.
-I am also an Academic Affiliate of the University of South Carolina School of Law and “Of Counsel” to Fenno Law, which focuses on media and internet law.
+I hold the Reid H. Montgomery Chair in Freedom of Information at the University of South Carolina, where I teach media and internet law as an associate professor at the USC School of Journalism and Mass Communications and an Academic Affiliate of the University of South Carolina Joseph F. Rice School of Law.
+I am also “of counsel” to Fenno Law in Charleston/Mt.
+Pleasant, South Carolina.

 Previously I taught media law and ethics at Louisiana State University, the City University of New York Graduate School of Journalism, Baruch College (CUNY), and the University of Nevada, Reno.
 I was also co-director of the Press Law and Democracy Project at Louisiana State University, and deputy director of the National Center for Courts and Media at the University of Nevada, Reno.